-Last but not least, your inclination and personal response play a big role.
-We are all different and what works well for one person may not be optimal for another one.
-Do not follow the crowds, be your own judge, test different methods and see what sticks with you.
+Last but not least, your inclination and personal response play a significant role.
+We are all different, and what works well for one person may not be optimal.
+Do not follow the crowds, be your judge, test other methods, and see what sticks with you.

-To sum up, if your primary focus is 100% on building muscle and strength, then straight sets may have a little advantage over supersets because they allow you to keep your mental focus on one task at a time, whereas with supersets you spread your mental focus over different movement patterns in a short time.
+To sum up, if your primary focus is 100% on building muscle and strength, then straight sets may have a slight advantage over supersets because they allow you to keep your mental focus on one task at a time.
+In contrast, with supersets, you spread your mental focus over different movement patterns in a short time.

-Even so, resting between straight sets may be a bit of a problem is you let yourself being distracted by your phone or gym chit-chat, further lengthening your overall workout session time, something to consider.
+Even so, resting between straight sets may be a bit of a problem if you let yourself be distracted by your phone or gym chit-chat, further lengthening your overall workout session time, something to consider.

-On the other hand, supersets are still effective for building muscle and strength while cutting down times while having a positive impact on cardio vascular performance.
-This means that if you are strapped for time, supersets are still a very effective method for hypertrophy and strength.
+On the other hand, supersets are still effective for building muscle and strength while cutting downtimes while positively impacting cardiovascular performance.
+This means that supersets are still a very effective method for hypertrophy and strength if you are strapped for time.

-Antagonistic supersets are the toughest ones, as they revolve around switching from one muscle group to an opposite one and have the greatest cardio vascular impact – think of bench press followed by pull ups.
+Antagonistic supersets are the toughest ones, as they revolve around switching from one muscle group to an opposite one and have the most significant cardiovascular impact – think of bench press followed by pull-ups.

-Same-muscle super sets are more manageable if you are new to this kind of training and while less taxing on your central nervous system, they allow you to squeeze the most out of your targeted muscle area in half the time – think of bench press followed by incline press, or vice versa, or better still bench press followed by cable flyes, a compound move followed by an isolation one.
+Same-muscle supersets are more manageable if you are new to this kind of training.
+While less taxing on your central nervous system, they allow you to squeeze the most out of your targeted muscle area in half the time (think of bench press followed by incline press, or vice versa, or better still bench press followed by cable flyes, a compound move followed by an isolation one).

-Just reduce your regular weight for the second exercise, as you normally would for a drop set.
+Just reduce your regular weight for the second exercise, as you usually would for a drop set.